thallard/cub3d/README.md

 # cub3D
-> Sixth project of 42cursus (2019-2020), this is the first graphic project based on the game [Wolfenstein](http://users.atw.hu/wolf3d/) using Raycasting.
+> Sixth project of 42cursus (2019-2020), this is the first graphic project based on the game [Wolfenstein](http://users.atw.hu/wolf3d/) using Minilibx.

 ## Installation (only working on macOS)